ariel-rojas/sindy-bifurcation-discovery/readme.md

 Where $x, y$ are the state variables and $\mu_1, \mu_2$ are the bifurcation parameters.

 **The Challenge:** Standard SINDy assumes constant coefficients.
-To capture bifurcations, this pipeline treats parameters ($\mu$) as quasi-static state variables ($\dot{\mu} \approx 0$).
+To capture bifurcations, this pipeline treats parameters ($\mu$) as variables.
 This allows the sparse regression to automatically discover the functional dependency between system dynamics and external control parameters.

 ## 🚀 Key Features